 6. The live display will show a live graph build up with the peak power achieved and a live countdown to the end of the test.

-The Wattbike Icon has a 6 Second Test built in to its Performance Touchscreen, simply follow these instructions to perform the test:
+The Wattbike Nucleus has a 6 Second Test built in to its Performance Touchscreen, simply follow these instructions to perform the test:

 - After performing a warm-up, set your resistance in line with the recommended resistance table.

-- Head to the ‘Tests’ section on the Wattbike Icon’s Performance Touchscreen
+- Head to the ‘Tests’ section on the Wattbike Nucleus’s Performance Touchscreen

 - Select ‘6 Second Test’

 - Select your age, weight, gender and fitness level (these will be pre-selected with your Hub profile details if you’re logged in to the Performance Touchscreen)

 - Click ‘Start’.
 Once the 5 second countdown has disappeared, you can start your test.